Go directly to product information

 Unit price €188,33 per kg

-The Timur is found in the warmer valleys of the Himalayas at altitudes of 1000 to 2100 meters.
-It is one of the few spices that grow at such altitudes.
-The Raye Timur is mainly picked in the Bajura and Myagdi regions.
-It grows there in abundance, but the picking is small-scale.
-In India the species is threatened by excessive, uncontrolled picking, in Nepal this is not the case.
+The timur is found in the warmer valleys of the Himalayas at altitudes of 1,000 to 2,100 meters.
+It is one of the few spices that grows at such altitudes.
+The Raye timur is primarily harvested in the Bajura and Myagdi regions.
+It grows abundantly there, but harvesting is small-scale.
+In India, the species is threatened by excessive, uncontrolled harvesting; this is not the case in Nepal.

 The unique sharpness experience of sanshol

-Characteristic of all Zanthoxylum peppers, and therefore also of the Szechuan pepper, is the tingling sensation you experience on the tip of your tongue due to a substance in the pepper called sanshool, named after the Japanese sanshō.
-The pungency is caused by the amides in the peel of the fruit: α-, β-, γ- and δ-sanshool, α hidroxy sanshool and β-hidroxy sanshool.
-The numbing effect is mainly caused by γ sanshool and α hidroxy sanshool.
-The amount of α-hidroxy-sanshool in the berries can amount to (well over) 50 ‰ of the dry weight, of γ sanshool around 5‰.
+Characteristic of all Zanthoxylumpeppers, and so also for this Szechuanpepper is the tingling you experience on the tip of your tongue due to a substance in the pepper called sanshool, named after the Japanese sanshō.
+The pungency is caused by the amides in the fruit's peel: α-, β-, γ-, and δ-sanshool, α-hidroxy sanshool, and β-hidroxy sanshool.
+The numbing effect is primarily caused by γ sanshool and α-hidroxy sanshool.
+The amount of α-hidroxy sanshool in the berries can amount to (well over) 50‰ of the dry weight, while γ sanshool accounts for around 5‰.

 Smell and taste

-In Raye timur the scent of grapefruit is prominent, even to the extent that you have to be careful with the dosage.
-This is just a selection from the wide taste palette:
+In Raye Timur, the grapefruit aroma is prominent, so much so that you have to be careful with the dosage.
+This is just a sampling of the wide range of flavors:

 • linalool *, responsible for the fresh floral scent